 This option is intended for anyone's personal or individual use.
 Loan materials may be requested online.
 See program descriptions of our teaching packets, videos, or search the online catalogue.
-You will need to create an account with us before borrowing.
 Please allow two business days for us to process your request.
 You will receive an e-mail confirmation with your borrower ID number that will be required to place an order.

 Be sure to request programs well in advance of your planned presentation date.